nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Do not have their schedules and students' contacts digitalised
 * Prefer to use typing over mouse/voice commands

-**Value proposition**: efficient tool to keep track of schedules and tasks as well as find and add student contact information easily.
+**Value proposition**: efficient tool to keep track of schedules (i.e. entries) as well as find and add student contact information easily.

 ---